spxbhuhb/zakadabar-application-template/README.md

 ## Usage

-1. Create an empty database for this development.
-1. Create a new repository from this template ([Use this template](https://github.com/spxbhuhb/zakadabar-application-template/generate) button)
+1. Create a new repository from this template (Click on "Use this template" button).
 1. Check out the new repository with IDEA.
 1. Right click on `build.gradle.kts` in IDEA and then `Import Gradle Project`
 1. Edit [settings.gradle.kts](settings.gradle.kts):